jkilleen15/oilapp/README.md

     X Probably want to map over this array and create some divs or li’s showing 3 of the properties of the item X Create a Link on each item so you can navigate to the detail page

-    * Create a button on each item so you can delete the item
+    X Create a button on each item so you can delete the item

 X Create a class component that makes a new model (redux fetch practice)
       --> components/CreateMovieListing